 I loved reading and my dad brought/bought me a book every day or every week.
 He brought his Sidney Sheldon novels which I wasn’t allowed to read but snuck up and read either way and my pacesetters and storybooks too.
 We have always shared a passion for reading and music, and sometimes quote authors and sing together and I still find this quite endearing and affectionate.

 With mum, she has steered me into all my passions.
 Writing, drawing, she bought me crayons, she encouraged me and was super proud of me when my creative writing was used in other schools to teach creative writing, back when I was a creative writer,

-Somehow, through affection and encouragement they have molded me into who I am today and into what I love doing.
-I can never say I am self made, because I have stood on the shoulders of other people, starting with my parents and siblings.
+Somehow, through affection and encouragement, they have moulded me into who I am today and into what I love doing.
+I can never say I am self-made because I have stood on the shoulders of other people, starting with my parents and siblings.

 Physical Affection Is Important To Me

 By the way, my love language is Physical touch so it’s high on the list.
 If you are yet to know your love language, click here to take this test and find out.

 When it comes to my friends, I am a teaser.
 I will make fun of you, laugh with you and if we can have long intellectual conversations, the better!